 Then we headed back to the gravestones in hopes the crowd had left.
 We still had company as we took pictures and did an EVP session at the infant daughter grave.
 This is a popular site.
 People leave presents for the baby when they visit.
 There was a couple trinkets, pennies, and a barbie with it's head popped off and laid to the side that was pretty disturbing.

 Finally at dusk we were the only ones in the graveyard.
 The mood definitely changed once the sun went down.
 It was a New Moon so it was getting dark fast.
 Unfortunately this place is known for police who patrol the area and will give you a ticket or tow your car if you are here after dark.
 We stayed as long as we dared and made the trek back to the Jeep.

 Zip, nada, nothing.
 Didn't get a darn thing.
 No hits at all on the MelMeter.
 The noise from the road was unreal.
 Slim to no chance we would get any EVPs.
 That was disappointing but it was still a neat place to check out.

-You can purchase a downloadable map of the area from Bachelor's Grove Cemetery & Settlement for a small fee that funds the Grove Restoration Project.
-It appears the fund is seriously lacking funds after seeing the condition of the cemetery.
-This map shows various places to park, things to look for at the cemetery such as an old well and foundation, and shows all the hiking trails in the area.
+There are downloadable maps of the area from Bachelor's Grove Cemetery & Settlement.
+These maps show various places to park, things to look for at the cemetery such as an old well and foundation, and shows all the hiking trails in the area.
 Check out this link for specific directions.
 We parked at the Rubio Woods forest preserve parking lot, crossed the four lane highway and hiked the short trail running parallel with the road.
 If anyone knows of a more inconspicuous parking place, please let us know.

 This clip is Cyndi asking questions with the Ghost Radar app.
 We don't hold too much faith in this app but it's fun to play with.